rust-ml/linfa/linfa-hierarchical/README.md

 ## The big picture

-`linfa-hierarchical` is a crate in the [`linfa`](https://crates.io/crates/linfa) ecosystem, a wider effort to bootstrap a toolkit for classical Machine Learning implemented in pure Rust, kin in spirit to Python's `scikit-learn`.
+`linfa-hierarchical` is a crate in the [`linfa`](https://crates.io/crates/linfa) ecosystem, a wider effort to bootstrap a toolkit for classical Machine Learning implemented in pure Rust, akin in spirit to Python's `scikit-learn`.

 ## Current state